 Prague is beautiful in their own way and everybody should know it.
-But today, I’m going to show you another side of Prague, where it is not only beautiful but also pretty in colours.
-How many colours can you name them out from my pictures?
-I know it’s very hard to say.
-However, I would say it is possibly more than a thousand there.
-Now, let’s see what I’ve done when I was in this beautiful and colourful city!
+This time we are going to show you another side of Prague, where it is not only beautiful but also pretty in colours.
+How many colours can you name them out from our pictures?
+It’s very hard to say.
+It is possibly more than a thousand there.
+Now, let’s see what you can do in such beautiful and colourful city, Prague!

 Having a Romantic Picture on a Tower

-I was very surprised that the well-known Prague Astronomical Clock is actually a clock tower and an observatory deck.
+The well-known Prague Astronomical Clock is actually a clock tower and an observatory deck.
 This is the oldest astronomical clock on earth that is still in use and working perfectly fine.
 It's not just as simple as a clock; it performs on the hour from 9am to 9pm.
-Never leave the tower without watching the clock performance and a picture of you with the romantic view of Old Town Square (A so-called Prague Square without a fountain).
-This beautiful photo spot made me a princess who was waiting for the prince to come...
+You should never leave the tower without watching the clock performance and take a picture of you with the romantic view of Old Town Square (A so-called Prague Square without a fountain).
+This beautiful photo spot is every girl's dream.

 Is Having an Italian Lunch in Prague a Good Idea?